 Since 2014, AdventureCORPS is proud to recognize Caring House Project Foundation as an Official Charity and support their efforts.
-Founded by eight-time Badwater 135 veteran Frank McKinney, and based on the principal that "stability begins at home," CHPF provides shelter to the world's most desperately poor and homeless by building entirely self-sufficient villages in the poorest county in the world, Haiti.
+Founded by ten-time Badwater 135 veteran Frank McKinney, and based on the principal that "stability begins at home," CHPF provides shelter to the world's most desperately poor and homeless by building entirely self-sufficient villages in the poorest county in the world, Haiti.

-As of today, over 10,000 people will have been sheltered because of CHPF, and thousands more are alive because of the foundation's efforts.
-In 2015, Caring House Project completed its 22nd self-sufficient village outside of St. Marc, Haiti.
-That's right, 22nd self-sufficient village!
-Thanks for all you do, Frank & Nilsa!
+As of today 10,400 have been provided with a new concrete home, and countless more are alive because of CHPF's efforts.
+In 2016 CHPF completed its 23rd self-sufficient village in Brinet, Haiti.
+That's right, 23rd self-sufficient village in the last 13 years!
+Thank you for all you do Frank and Nilsa!